Gas flare

-A gas flare, alternatively known as a flare stack, flare boom, ground flare, or flare pit is a gas combustion device used in places such as petroleum refineries, chemical plants and natural gas processing plants, oil or gas extraction sites having oil wells, gas wells, offshore oil and gas rigs and landfills.
+A gas flare, alternatively known as a flare stack, flare boom, ground flare, or flare pit, is a gas combustion device used in places such as petroleum refineries, chemical plants and natural gas processing plants, oil or gas extraction sites having oil wells, gas wells, offshore oil and gas rigs and landfills.

-In industrial plants, flare stacks are primarily used for burning off flammable gas released by safety valves during unplanned over-pressuring of plant equipment.
+In industrial plants, flare stacks are primarily used for burning off flammable gas released by safety valves during unplanned overpressuring of plant equipment.
 During plant or partial plant startups and shutdowns, they are also often used for the planned combustion of gases over relatively short periods.

 At oil and gas extraction sites, gas flares are similarly used for a variety of startup, maintenance, testing, safety, and emergency purposes.
 In a practice known as production flaring, they may also be used to dispose of large amounts of unwanted associated petroleum gas, possibly throughout the life of an oil well.

 Overall flare system in industrial plants

-When industrial plant equipment items are over-pressured, the pressure relief valve is an essential safety device that automatically release gases and sometimes liquids.
+When industrial plant equipment items are overpressured, the pressure relief valve is an essential safety device that automatically releases gases and sometimes liquids.
 Those pressure relief valves are required by industrial design codes and standards as well as by law.

 The released gases and liquids are routed through large piping systems called flare headers to a vertical elevated flare.
 The released gases are burned as they exit the flare stacks.
 The size and brightness of the resulting flame depends upon the flammable material's flow rate in joules per hour (or btu per hour).

-Most industrial plant flares have a vapor-liquid separator (also known as a knockout drum) upstream of the flare to remove any large amounts of liquid that may accompany the relieved gases.
+Most industrial plant flares have a vapor–liquid separator (also known as a knockout drum) upstream of the flare to remove any large amounts of liquid that may accompany the relieved gases.

 Steam is very often injected into the flame to reduce the formation of black smoke.
-When too much steam is added, a condition known as "over steaming" can occur resulting in reduced combustion efficiency and higher emissions.
-To keep the flare system functional, a small amount of gas is continuously burned, like a pilot light, so that the system is always ready for its primary purpose as an over-pressure safety system.
+When too much steam is added, a condition known as "oversteaming" can occur resulting in reduced combustion efficiency and higher emissions.
+To keep the flare system functional, a small amount of gas is continuously burned, like a pilot light, so that the system is always ready for its primary purpose as an overpressure safety system.

 The adjacent flow diagram depicts the typical components of an overall industrial flare stack system: